UNCP Percussion Studio and Ensemble Handbook/Syllabus 2014-2015

 • Attend as many percussion related performances as possible, especially those by professionals in the field.
 Much can be learned by witnessing your colleagues or the professional who makes a living at this craft.

 • Read as much as possible regarding percussion.
 The Library and the MRC have an excellent collection of books, videos, and music about percussion.
 Percussive Notes and Modern Drummer are found on the periodical shelves.
-Check out the websites on the Internet, too.
+Check out the Internet, as well.

-• Share information with your colleagues and use the "Percussion News . . ." bulletin board outside of the Band Room.
+• Share information with your colleagues and use the "Percussion News . . ." bulletin board outside of room 107.
 Whether it be jobs, an interesting article, a new technique, a great concert next week, etc. share your ideas and information with your colleagues.
 Don’t be selfish with your knowledge.

 • Percussionists have a reputation for being cordial, positive, and good humored.
 Honor that reputation and continue to build a positive image wherever you take your musical activities.